Strædet: Læderstræde

-The large property on at the corner of Læderstræde (No. 1) and Højbro Plads (No. 4) is from 1796–1797 and was originally built for the publisher Johan Frederik Schultz.
+The large property on at the corner of Læderstræde (No. 1) and Højbro Plads (No. 4) is from 1796 to 1797 and was originally built for the publisher Johan Frederik Schultz.
 It has twenty bays on Læderstræde and nine on the square.
 The corner bay, which is topped by a small spire, was added in about 1900.
 The building housed the Ministry of Environment from 1993 to 2014.
 It has now been converted into apartments and a Moss Copenhagen flagship store.

 Other listed properties in Læderstræde that date from the time immediately after the fire are No. 5, No. 7, No. 13, No. 15 and No. 36.

 Kompagnistræde

 A few of the buildings on Kompagnistræde predate the fire of 1795.
 The half-timbered building at No. 23 was originally built over two storeys in 1734 but expanded with an extra floor in 1739 and again in 1762.
 No. 25 is from 1730 but was expanded by one floor in 1837.
 No. 31 and 33 are from 1734.
 The building is now home to Tortus Copenhagen, a ceramics studio run by American potter and designer Eric Landon.

 Most of the other buildings along the street are from the late 1790s and most are listed.
 Andreas Hallander built No. 16 and 30–32.
 Johan Martin Quist built No. 19.

 The yellow Kompagnihuset building at No. 39 was built as a brewery in 1803.
 The brewery had until then been located at Vandkunsten 8 on the other side of the block.
 This building was instead converted into a new residence for the brewer.
 The two bays to the right date from an expansion in 1850.